kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.

-A server MUST NOT generate different response based on the value of the Priority request header field.
 The sole intention of prioritization is to optimize how responses are being provided, not to change what is provided as response.
+Therefore, a server MUST NOT generate different response based on the value of the Priority request header field.
+Sending a cacheable response that depends on the Priority request header field might lead to mis-prioritization, when a cache reuses that response.

 # Reprioritization